 Lay two legs down and starting from the top, attach 4 side cladding pieces to the legs with two 1-1/4″ screws on each side of each board.
 Repeat this process with the other 2 legs to form 2 side assemblies.

 Attach two 1″ wide 14″ long cleats to the inside of the front and back walls, 18″ from the right side.
-Cut four 15″ wide storage divider boards and glue and screw them to the cleats to create the storage bay.
+Cut four 15″ wide storage divider boards and glue and screw them to the cleats to create the storage bay on the DIY cooler box.

 Cut and install two 17-1/4″ cleats to the front and back of the storage bay.
 Put them 3/4″ up from the bottom of the bay then attach five 15″ storage bay bottom pieces to the cleats with screws from underneath.
-The middle board will need to be trimmed to fit.
+The middle board will need to be trimmed to fit since it’s smaller than the others.

 Cut two 46″ long 1″ wide shelf stretchers and eleven 16-1/2″ shelf slats.
 Attach the slats to the stretchers with glue and a brad nailer.
 For consistent spacing start with the outer slats and then secure the middle slat.
 From there fill in the gaps spacing the slats ~3/4″ apart.

-Test fit your cooler in the opening and remove the cooler drain plug.
-Reach a marker through the cooler drain and mark a spot on the left side of the patio cooler.
+Test fit your cooler in the opening and remove the cooler drain plug since you’ll need it later.
+Then reach a marker through the cooler drain and mark a spot on the left side of the patio cooler.
 Drill a 1-1/4″ hole in the side for the plumbing fittings.

 Flip the grill cart combo over and put the cooler in place.
 Secure the cooler by installing three 15″ cooler supports into the front and back with 1-1/4″ pocket screws.

-Making the Cooler Box and Grill Bay Lids
+3. Make the Patio Cooler Box and Grill Bay Lids

-Cut two 13-1/2″ by 1″ wide lid battens.
-Line the lid boards up together with the board with the hole at one end and fasten the boards together using the battens, glue and 1-1/4″ screws.
+Next cut two 13-1/2″ by 1″ wide lid battens.
+Then line the lid boards up and fasten the boards together using the battens, glue and 1-1/4″ screws.

 Make 4 small 1-1/2″ x 2″ storage lid tabs.
 Round one corner of the tabs and install them in the top corners of the storage bay with glue and brad nails into the top corners of the storage bay.